 The concept of Localhost's website revolves around the idea of Reading, Writing and Executing.
-The website is part wiki, part file tree enabeling two ways of browsing.
-As the wiki is updated with new content, the file tree lets the user explore where this information is stored and which permissions are granted to it.
+The website is part wiki, part directory listing—as the wiki is updated with new content, the file tree lets the visitor explore where this information is stored and which permissions are granted to it.

-Aaaan.net functions as a hub that communicates the projects ("at the fringes of art, popular culture and technology") of Annet Dekker, Annette Wolfsberger and Sandra Fauconnier.
-Initially all content is displayed, but filters lets the visitor sort and explore the site in a very open manner, all the while affecting the website visually.
+Aaaan.net functions as a hub that communicates the projects of Annet Dekker, Annette Wolfsberger and Sandra Fauconnier.
+Initially all blog posts are displayed, but filters let the visitor sort the content in an open matter, visually affecting the website in the process.

-The website for London based fashion designers Trager Delaney is influenced by the framesets that appeared on website frequently during the 90s.
+The website for London based fashion designers Trager Delaney is influenced by the framesets that appeared on websites frequently during the 90s.
 More simple and stylized, the site's columns can be resized or collapsed, at the same time changing the content within the frame.
-Photographs of the collections become bigger or smaller and text is stretched or hidden.